 - Ways to decrease stress

-- Addressing any post-traumatic stress
+- Post-traumatic stress

 - Ways to improve self-image and self-respect

-- Ways to improve day-to-day living
+- Ways to improve daily living

 - Group Psychotherapy In this second component, a therapist leads a group of individuals dealing with similar issues.
 These weekly sessions allows the group to learns skills from four module sets of behavioral skills: distress tolerance/acceptance, interpersonal effectiveness, emotion regulation, and mindfulness.